-The IRB at St. Cloud State University consists of two administrators (at least one MSUAASF member), one faculty representative from psychology, one faculty representative from sociology, at least two other faculty representatives, and one community-at-large representative.
-Appointments to the IRB are made by the University President.
+The IRB at St. Cloud State University consists of the IRB chair, IRB administrator (currently a MSUAASF member), one faculty representative from psychology, one faculty representative from sociology, at least two other faculty representatives, and one community-at-large representative.
+Appointments to the IRB are made by the Institutional Official.

-All IRB members are required to remain an active member of the committee by fulfilling quorum requirements through meeting attendance or providing guidance/proxy voting information prior to scheduled meetings.
+All IRB members remain an active member of the committee by fulfilling quorum requirements through meeting attendance or providing guidance/proxy voting information prior to scheduled meetings.
 Failure to remain active through attendance or proxy will result in resignation from the IRB.

 To conduct official IRB business a meeting cannot proceed without a quorum, which is one more than half the total committee membership.
 At least one non-scientific member is needed for a quorum.
 Members may provide guidance and vote electronically or attend meetings via teleconferencing.
 Alternate members may substitute for IRB members who are unable to attend a meeting.
 Alternates may vote for an identified primary member in the primary member’s absence.

-Research proposals must be submitted to the IRB at least two weeks before a regularly scheduled meeting.
-Any research proposals requiring full review will be distributed to the members prior to the meeting.
+Research proposals requiring full review must be submitted to the IRB at least two weeks before a regularly scheduled meeting and will be distributed to the members prior to the meeting.